-The American Association for the Advancement of Science (AAAS) is working with the NSF Robert Noyce Teacher Scholarship Program to identify and disseminate information about effective practices and strategies for attracting, selecting, and preparing new K-12 STEM teachers and retaining them in the STEM teacher workforce.
-Project components include:
+The American Association for the Advancement of Science (AAAS) works with the NSF Robert Noyce Teacher Scholarship Program to identify and disseminate information about effective practices and strategies for attracting, selecting, and preparing new K-12 STEM teachers and retaining them in the STEM teacher workforce.
+Our work includes:

 - Co-sponsoring and implementing the NSF Robert Noyce Teacher Scholarship Program annual conferences.

 - Producing a general publication that highlights the accomplishments of the NSF Noyce Teacher Scholarship Program.